| Oracle8i SQL Reference Release 3 (8.1.7) Part Number A85397-01 |

 parallel_clause

-clause to specify whether the recovery of media will be parallelized.
+Use the PARALLEL clause to specify whether the recovery of media will be parallelized.

 datafile_tempfile_clauses